| "A Godsend! Riders spend

 does describe our entire philosophy and explains why we came up with the Destination

 Highways concept.
+Does

 the following sound like your last bike trip?